The Impact of PCOS on Fertility

 Fertility medications play a crucial role in helping women with PCOS overcome their fertility challenges.
 Two commonly prescribed medications for this purpose are clomiphene citrate and letrozole.
 These medications work by stimulating ovulation, increasing the chances of conceiving.

 Clomiphene citrate, also known as Clomid, is often the first-line treatment for women with PCOS who are trying to conceive.
-It works by blocking the effects of estrogen in the body, which in stimulates the release of hormones that trigger ovulation.
+It works by blocking the effects of estrogen in the body, which in turn stimulates the release of hormones that trigger ovulation.
 This medication is usually taken orally for a specific number of days, typically starting on the third, fourth, or fifth day of the menstrual cycle.

 Letrozole, on the other hand, is an aromatase inhibitor that is also used to induce ovulation in women with PCOS.
 It works by reducing the production of estrogen, which leads to an increase in the production of follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 These hormones are essential for the growth and release of mature eggs from the ovaries.
 Letrozole is usually taken orally for a specific number of days, typically starting on the third, fourth, or fifth day of the menstrual cycle.